 - Food in the cabin brings unwanted visitors!

 - It can cause a power struggle within the cabin, as sharing becomes an issue when any camper is excluded or perceives that he/she is not being treated fairly by her/his cabin mates.

 FOOD WILL BE CONFISCATED AND DONATED TO LOCAL CHARITIES.

 YES.
 Campers look forward to receiving packages from home so we encourage you to send your child games, books and whatever else they might need—be creative!

 How do you celebrate birthdays?

 If your child’s birthday occurs during camp, staff go out of their way to make sure the day is special, and parents are encouraged to send decorations for the entire cabin.
 Additionally, camp honors each camper with a special celebration in the dining hall, including the famous EKC “skipping-around-the-room.”
-After dinner, we allow the camper to call home to speak with parents.

 What happens at EKC the rest of the year?